WolfElkan/hst3/README.md

   Glyph | Meaning |
   :---: | --- |
-  `#` | Always returns True (Mostly used for classes with no prerequisites) `~` | Always returns False (Mostly used for defunct or historical classes) `a` | Returns whether the student meets the age requirements `g` | Returns whether the student meets the grade requirements (Always returns true if student does not have a `grad_year` listed.
+  `#` | Always returns True.
+(Mostly used for classes with no prerequisites) `~` | Always returns False.
+(Mostly used for classes that are no longer offered) `a` | Returns whether the student meets the listed age requirement.
+  `g` | Returns whether the student meets the listed grade requirement.
+(Always returns true if student does not have a `grad_year` listed.
 Almost always returns true since most courses are for grades 1-12)
   `m` | Male: returns true for boys and false for girls `f` | Female: returns true for girls and false for boys `@` | Searches for a *successful* audition or skill assessment for the class by the student.
 (If no `@` is included, word will match only actual enrollments, not auditions.)